top of page

 The corporate hacker

-When Ed reached out to me, he was about to step into the shoes of the CEO and country manager of a division of a F100 corporation in the software industry.
+When Ed reached out to me, he had just stepped into the shoes of the CEO and country manager of a division of a F100 corporation in the software industry.
 His predecessor was a charismatic leader who would monopolize air time in meetings and manage by fear.
-Throughout the 300+ people business unit, trust, initiative, and ownership were at an all-time low.
+Across the 300+ people business unit, trust, initiative, and accountability were at an all-time low.
 The stress-o-meter would inevitably reach its highest markings in the weeks preceding quarterly closings.
-Ed wanted to shape a culture of self-leadership and agility, where performance would come with ease and flow.

-But on a global level, the top-down carrots-and-sticks approach to management was the norm between Ed's higher-ups and peers.
+Ed wanted to shape a culture of self-leadership and agility, where performance would come with ease and flow, but the top-down carrots-and-sticks management approach was the norm among his higher-ups and peers around the globe.
 Like evangelists, corporate hackers blaze new trails and often feel solitary with no one to turn to.

 The purpose warrior